openapistack/openapi-client-axios/DOCS.md

 ### .initSync()

 Synchronous version of [`.init()`](#init)

+Initalizes OpenAPIClientAxios and creates the axios client instance.

 Note: Only works when the input definition is a valid OpenAPI v3 object and doesn't contain any remote $refs.